Inverse Problems with Learned Forward Operators: Data-driven model correction

-where $L_n^{\rm T}L_n=\Gamma_n^{-1}$ is a matrix square root such as the Cholesky decomposition of the inverse covariance matrix of the total error.
-In case the measurement noise $e$ is Gaussian white noise with zero mean and constant standard deviation $\sigma$, the above can be written as
+where $L_\totalerror$ such that $L_\totalerror^{\rm T}L_\totalerror=\Gamma_\totalerror^{-1}$ is a matrix square root such as the Cholesky decomposition of the inverse covariance matrix of the total error.
+If the measurement noise $e$ is Gaussian white noise with zero mean and constant standard deviation $\sigma$, the above formula can be written as